See our most Frequently Asked Questions below

 What is the Booker Prize Foundation?

 The Booker Prize Foundation is a registered charity (no 1090049) established in 2002.
-Since then it has been responsible for the award of the Man Booker Prize for Fiction, and for the Man Booker International Prize since its inauguration in 2005.
+It is responsible for the award of The Booker Prize for Fiction and The International Booker Prize.

 What is eligible for the prize?

-The Man Booker Prize awards any novel originally written in English and published in the UK and Ireland in the year of the prize, regardless of the nationality of their author.
-The novel must be an original work in English (not a translation) and published by a registered UK or Irish imprint; self-published novels are not eligible.
+The Booker Prize awards any work of long form fiction originally written in English and published in the UK and Ireland in the year of the prize, regardless of the nationality of their author.
+The work of long form fiction must be an original work in English (not a translation) and published by a registered UK or Irish imprint; self-published works of long form fiction are not eligible.
 For more details on submitting to the prize, please visit our submissions page.

-The Man Booker International Prize is awarded annually for a single work of fiction, translated into English and published in the UK by a registered imprint.
-Both novels and collections of short stories are eligible.
+The International Booker Prize is awarded annually for a single work of fiction, translated into English and published in the UK by a registered imprint.
+Both works of long form fiction and collections of short stories are eligible.
 Previously, the prize was awarded every two years for a writer's entire body of work.
 For more details on submitting to the prize please visit our submissions page.

 How much is the prize worth to the winning author?

-The Man Booker Prize is worth £50,000 to the winner.
-It is awarded to the author of the best, eligible full-length novel in the opinion of the judges.
+The Booker Prize is worth £50,000 to the winner.
+It is awarded to the author of the best, eligible full-length work of long form fiction in the opinion of the judges.
 The prize may not be divided or withheld.
 In addition, £2,500 is awarded to each of the six shortlisted authors.

-Underlining the importance of translation, The Man Booker International Prize £50,000 prize is divided equally between the author and the translator.
+Underlining the importance of translation, The International Booker Prize £50,000 prize is divided equally between the author and the translator.
 There is also a prize of £2,000 for each of the shortlisted titles divided equally between the author and the translator.

 How are the judges chosen?